ironicbadger/pms-wiki/docs/installation/manual-install.md

 Therefore, we can ascertain that `/dev/sdc` is mapped to this physical drive.
 Never use `/dev/sdX` as a long term solution for drive identification as these identifiers can and do change without warning due to other hardware changes, kernel upgrades, etc. The `/dev/disk/by-id` identifier is tied to that specific piece of hardware by drive model and serial number and will therefore never change.

-## Brand new drives
+### Brand new drives

+* todo - burn-in article

 Before we create a partition on a brand new disk, ensure you have 'burned it in' as we cover under *Hardware Considerations* -> [New Drive Burn-In](../hardware/new_drive_burnin.md).

+!!! warning
-> **BE CAREFUL HERE** - We are about to perform destructive steps to the partition table of the drive.
+    **BE CAREFUL HERE** - We are about to perform destructive steps to the partition table of the drive.
 If there is *any* existing data on this drive - **IT WILL BE WIPED**.
 Make sure you proceed with caution!
 You have been warned!

 The following steps will require root access, become the root user by typing `sudo su`.
 Using our example drive from the prior section we will use `gdisk` to create a new partition and filesystem.
 Run `gdisk /dev/sdX` (replacing `sdX` with your drive), for example: